bugladen/NadekoBot/docs/guides/OSX Guide.md

 - If done correctly, you are now the bot owner.
 You can add multiple owners by seperating each owner ID with a comma within the square brackets.

 ####Running NadekoBot

+-Using tmux

 `tmux new -s nadeko`

 ^this will create a new session named “nadeko”
 `(you can replace “nadeko” with anything you prefer and remember its your session name)`.

+-Using Screen

-or if you want to use Screen, run:
+If you want to use Screen, run:

 `screen -S nadeko`

 ^this will create a new screen named “nadeko”
 `(you can replace “nadeko” with anything you prefer and remember its your screen name)`.

+- Start Nadeko using dotnet:

 `cd ~/NadekoBot/src/NadekoBot/`

-- Start Nadeko using dotnet:

 `dotnet run --configuration Release`

 CHECK THE BOT IN DISCORD, IF EVERYTHING IS WORKING